-During the developing COVID-19 pandemic, the Ludwig Institute for Cancer Research, Oxford Branch is taking measures to prevent the spread of the disease.
+During the COVID-19 pandemic, the Ludwig Institute for Cancer Research, Oxford Branch is taking measures to prevent the spread of the disease.

-This is to restrict any contact between individuals as far as possible.
+This is to restrict contact between individuals as far as possible.
 The University remains open and operating as far as possible with the following restrictions:

 Ludwig Cancer Research engages leading scientists and clinicians in an integrated effort to understand and confront the challenge of cancer.
 The Oxford Branch is based at the University of Oxford, UK and benefits from excellent links with the global Ludwig Cancer Research and local Oxford research communities.

 Ludwig Oxford Branch researchers are investigating all stages of cancer, from the risk of disease through to new treatment opportunities.
 Our research groups are interested in the signalling pathways that influence cancer initiation and progression, with a focus on infection, inflammation and cancer epigenetics.
 We aim to advance cancer prevention, early diagnosis and effective treatment.
 Find out more about the Ludwig Oxford research groups.

 Browning L. et al, (2020), Journal of Clinical Pathology